Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: Introduction

-In this paper, we extend our prior work for diffusive systems to hydrodynamic systems by deriving an appropriate local equilibrium distribution. for simplicity, we limit the system to one dimension, leaving an extension to higher dimensions to future work.
-The paper is structured as follows: in Section \ref{sec: Sampling LG} of the paper, we will cover the sampling lattice gas algorithm in detail.
-In Section III we derive the local equilibrium distribution and provide an analysis of the Poisson distribution as a global equilibrium distribution for the integer lattice gas.
-Section IV will discuss the Boltzmann limit of the lattice gas and its uniqueness.
-Section V covers the results of two test cases used to study the non-equilibrium dynamics of the system.
-Finally, section VI will compare the efficiency of our sampling lattice gas to that of both Blommel and Wagner and an entropic lattice Boltzmann algorithm.
+In this paper, we extend our prior work for diffusive systems to hydrodynamic systems by deriving an appropriate local equilibrium distribution.
+For simplicity, we limit the system to one dimension, leaving an extension to higher dimensions to future work.
+The paper is structured as follows: in Section \ref{sec: Sampling LG} of the paper, we will cover the sampling lattice gas algorithm in detail and derive the local equilibrium distribution and provide an analysis of the Poisson distribution as a global equilibrium distribution for the integer lattice gas.
+Section III will discuss the Boltzmann limit of the lattice gas and its uniqueness.
+We show that there isn't a unique Boltzmann limit, although for many practical situations the BGK collision operator can be a good approximation for the Boltzmann limit.
+Section IV covers the results of two test cases used to study the non-equilibrium dynamics of the system.
+Mostly we demonstrate excellent agreement between the averaged lattice gas and the equivalent lattice Boltzmann approach.
+However, in certain situations there is clear evidence of lattice gas behavior beyond the Boltzmann limit.
+Finally, Section V will compare the efficiency of our sampling lattice gas to that of both Blommel and Wagner and an entropic lattice Boltzmann algorithm showing that the new implementation of the integer lattice gas shows significant speed up to make it comparable in efficiency with the entropic lattice Boltzmann method.